Your breasts belong to you: now’s the time to get to know them

-It may help to know that some abuse survivors find it empowering to breastfeed: finally getting their lives back.
-Of those who find it hard, some have found ways to cope with triggering – perhaps by distracting themselves with TV or phone while the baby feeds.
+Some abuse survivors find it empowering to breastfeed: finally getting their lives back.
+Of those who find it hard, some find ways to cope with triggering – perhaps by distracting themselves with TV or phone while the baby feeds.
 You are not obliged to gaze lovingly into the baby’s eyes all the time she’s at the breast – it becomes commonplace after a while.
 The baby won’t mind if you carry on with life while feeding, as long as you give her some loving interaction at other times.

-If you think breastfeeding may be difficult for you because of past experiences, it may help to talk things through with a counsellor or trusted friend.
-Your doctor or Health Visitor may be able to help you find the right person for you, or look for charity websites to use alongside breastfeeding information
+If you think breastfeeding may be difficult for you because of past experiences, it may help to talk things through with a counsellor or trusted friend while you are pregnant.
+Your doctor or Health Visitor may be able to help you find the right person for you, or look for charity websites to use alongside breastfeeding information.

 Most medications are compatible with breastfeeding, a few are definitely not, and some can be used with care, under medical supervision.
 So if you need to take your medication, it’s a good idea to find out more about it before your baby’s born.
 Often there are alternatives, if your current type is not safe to use while breastfeeding.

 Your doctor should support you to breastfeed – it’s recommended by the World Health organisation, by the UK Department of Health, the American Academy of Pediatrics…. and so on!
 The question is – ‘How can I get the medication I need while I’m breastfeeding?’
 Not ‘Can I breastfeed when I’m taking my medication?’